-Del ivery Risk Explanation Proposed Action 7 New operational responsibilities with the OC Streetcar.
-With the implementation of the OC Streetcar service, OCTA will be increasing its overall role in operations.
+Deli ivery Risk Explanation Proposed Action 7 New operational responsibilities with the OC Streetcar.
 To ensure the success of the OC Streetcar, OCTA hired a streetcar operations manager with proven start-up experience to oversee start-up and daily operations.
 A contractor with extensive experience in operations of rail systems was selected to handle the startup and revenue operation phases.
-Clir nate 8 Climate-related hazards could affect M2 investments.
+Clin nate 8 Climate-related hazards could affect M2 investments.
 OCTA has experienced hazards affecting M2 investments.
 Wildfires present a continual risk to the M2 Environmental Mitigation Program (EMP) Preserves and resoration projects that have not been completed and approved by the Wildlife Agencies.
 In addition, tidal events, ocean currents and waves, storm surges, and slope movement affect OCTA's railroad track in the south Orange County.
-Plans (FMP) for the seven properties purchased as part of the M2 Freeway EMP.
-Additionally, OCTA has initiated a planning study to identify immediate as well as short- and medium- Reg gulatory 9 Changing federal and state directives could affect M2 freeway project approvals. approval policies place great emphasis on reducing travel by
+OCTA has developed Fire Management Plans (FMP) for the seven properties purchased as part of the M2 Freeway EMP.
+Additionally, OCTA has initiated a planning study to identify immediate as well as short- and medium- term solutions to address rail infrastructure protection in south Orange County.
+Reg ulatory 9 Changing federal and state directives could affect M2 freeway project approvals. approval policies place great emphasis on reducing travel by